devstaff-crete/DevStaff-Heraklion/Giveaways.md

 date.

-The whole raffle process described at this step will take place during the end of the Meetup (live or) in front of all participants.
+The whole raffle process described at this step will take place during the end of the Meetup (live or) in front of all the participants.